GreenHearted Blog

 • and your life's work as a teacher.

-It's all here, for the sake of all the children, of all species.
+It's all here, dedicated to all the children, of all species.

-— Rajendra Pachauri, Chair of the UN Intergovernmental Panel on Climate Change, 2007
+— Hoesung Lee, Chair of the UN Intergovernmental Panel on Climate Change, at COP26, 2021

-As a teacher, are you feeling a sense of responsibility for your students and their future?
-Scientists report that we only have a few years left to transform our society to a renewable energy economy to avoid catastrophic climate change.
-What is the role of educators in creating this transformation?
+If you're like me, you are feeling a sense of both foreboding and responsibility for your students and their future.
+Scientists report that we don't have many years left to transform our society to a renewable energy (zero-carbon) economy to avoid catastrophic climate change.
+What is our role as educators in creating this transformation?

-(Hint: At the appropriate grade levels, our students need to develop a deep bond with the rest of Nature, learn how life works on Earth, work together on creative solutions to environmental problems, and become practitioners of sustainble development, with understanding of its principles and practice in its processes, if they are going to contribute to the necessary societal transformation.
-See Greening the Curriculum.)
+If our students are going to contribute to the necessary societal transformation, they need to develop a deep bond with the rest of Nature, learn how life works on Earth, work together on creative solutions to environmental and other local and global problems, and become practitioners of sustainable development — at the appropriate grade and developmental levels.
+See Greening the Curriculum for a Green School Curriculum Map you can use.

 "The Sixth Extinction is the next annihilation of vast numbers of species.
 It is happening now, and we, the human race, are its cause."